 Communication with you

-Following Advocacy Service contact with the consumer, you will receive a formal letter from the consumer and/or the advocate.
+After the Advocacy Service has contacted the consumer, you will receive a formal letter from the consumer and/or the advocate.
 This letter will advise you of the issues that the consumer is concerned about.

-The letter will also contain information about what actions the consumer considers need to be taken to resolve the matter for them.
-You will also be advised whether they want a written response, and/or to meet with you with or without advocacy support.
+The letter will also contain information about what actions the consumer considers necessary to resolve the matter for them.
+You will also be advised whether they want a written response, and/or if they want to meet with you with or without advocacy support.

 All correspondence regarding the complaint should be addressed to the consumer and, if requested by the consumer, a copy may be sent to the advocate.
 Any communication with you from the advocate will be copied to the consumer.